Diagnosing Borderline Personality or Bipolar Disorder?

 - Consider referral to secondary care.
 Lithium or sodium valproate may be required.
 Sodium valproate should be avoided in women of child bearing age.

-- Psychotherapy for Bipolar Affective Disorder needs to come from a therapist experienced in the condition and could include CBT for depression and relapse prevention, crisis planning and early intervention for mania.
+- Psychotherapy for bipolar disorder needs to come from a therapist experienced in the condition and could include cognitive behavioural therapy (CBT) for depression and relapse prevention, crisis planning and early intervention for mania.